-Structural changes to the airways occur in smokers [3, 4, 6, 7], and even young smokers [21], despite the fact that only 25-30% of those that smoke go on to develop COPD [1, 2].
+Structural changes to the airways occurs in smokers [3, 4, 6, 7], and even young smokers [21], despite the fact that only 25-30% of those that smoke go on to develop COPD [1, 2].
 Therefore, a better understanding of the pre-clinical changes that occur in the airway tree is required and may help identify those at an increased risk of developing COPD.
-Based on previous studies demonstrating the CT TAC is related to lung function decline [9] and reflects the loss and remodelling of the terminal bronchioles as measured using micro-CT of lung specimens [10], we aimed to determine whether CT TAC was associated with incident COPD in at-risk ever-smokers.
-We report: 1) CT TAC was significantly reduced in at-risk participants that developed COPD at follow-up compared to those that did not develop COPD, but there were no differences for other CT measurements, and this reduction in airway number occurred in the smaller airways; 2) at-risk participants with reduced TAC had an approximately two-times increased risk of developing incident COPD; and 3) reduced TAC was significantly associated with greater longitudinal FEV_1/FVC decline.
+Based on previous studies demonstrating the CT total airway count (TAC) is related to lung function decline [9] and reflects the loss and remodeling of the terminal bronchioles as measured using micro-CT of lung specimens [10], we aimed to determine if CT TAC was associated with incident COPD in at risk ever-smokers.
+We report: 1) CT TAC was significantly reduced in at risk participants that developed COPD at follow-up compared to those that did not develop COPD, but there were no differences for other CT measurements, and this reduction in airway number occurred in the more small airways; 3) at risk participants with reduced TAC had an approximately 2-times increased risk of developing incident COPD, and; 3) reduced TAC was significantly associated with greater longitudinal FEV1/FVC decline.

-Here we have shown that at-risk participants that develop overt COPD have reduced airway count on CT compared to those that do not develop COPD during the follow-up interval, and that the decline in airway count is driven primarily by a reduction in the smaller airways (7th and 8th generation).
-Interestingly, when the number of airways was stratified by lumen diameter, we showed that this decline occurred in airways 3.00-4.50 mm in diameter, but there were no significant changes in the number of airways <3.00 mm in diameter.
+Here we have shown that at risk participants that develop overt COPD have reduced airway count on CT compared to those that do not develop COPD during the follow-up interval, and that the decline in airway count is driven primarily by a reduction in the more small airways (7th and 8th generation).
+Interestingly, when the number of airways was stratified by lumen diameter, we showed this decline occurred in the airways 3.00-4.50mm in diameter, but significant no changes in the number of airways <3.00mm in diameter.
 Taken together, this may suggest that while there are fewer small airways (7th and 8th generation), there are also fewer mid-sized airways, which may suggest narrower lumen diameters.

-Interestingly, we showed no difference in symptoms between those that developed COPD at follow-up compared to those that did not develop COPD, and this may be due to the lower symptom burden in the population-based CanCOLD sample.
-An important advantage of population-based studies is they can minimise bias of symptom burden among ever-smokers without COPD when compared with other study bases, where participants may be more likely to enrol due to their symptoms.
+Interesting, we showed no difference in symptoms between those that developed COPD at follow-up compared to those that did not develop COPD, and this may be due to the lower symptom burden in the population-based CanCOLD sample.
+An important advantage of population-based studies is they can minimize bias of symptom burden among ever-smokers without COPD when compared with other study bases, where participants may be more likely to enroll due to their symptoms.
 It has been shown that bronchial biopsy specimens of asymptomatic smokers without COPD have increased thickness of the tenascin and lamina layers, and decreased structural integrity of the epithelial layers compared to never-smokers [7].
 These structural changes in the airway walls have also been correlated with the number of mast cells in the epithelium, lamina propria and smooth muscle in asymptomatic smokers, but not never-smokers [22].
-Taken together, these findings suggest that airway remodelling occurs in smokers, even those that remain asymptomatic, and that reduced CT airway count may identify individuals at risk of developing COPD.
+Taken together, these findings suggest that airway remodeling occurs in smokers, even those that remain asymptomatic, and that reduced CT airway count may identify individuals at risk of developing COPD.